The geometry of CP symmetry in Kaluza-Klein models: Dimensionally reduced equations and CP violation

 Here we have used that $j_\sigma \parity\, \Psi$ is a spinor in $S_{\parity^\ast g_\PPP}$, as discussed in section \ref{ReflectionsParity}, not in the original bundle $S_{g_\PPP}$.
 In particular, if the submersion metric $g_P$ is equivalent to the triple $(g_M, A, g_K)$, with $g_M$ the Minkowski metric and $g_K$ constant along $M_4$, then the pullback metric $\parity^\ast g_P$ is equivalent to $(g_M, A^p, g_K)$, where the new connection 1-form is just the pullback $A^p := \parity^\ast A$ of the original one.
 Explicitly, it is of course given by \beq (A^p)^a_\mu \, \, |_{x} \ :=\ (-1)^{1+ \delta_{0\mu}} \, A^a_\mu \, \, |_{\parity(x)} \qquad \quad {(\text{no sum over $\mu$)}} \ . \eeq The last step in the derivation is the customary redefinition of the 4D spinors, in order to obtain Dirac equations in their traditional guise.
 As in \eqref{Redefinition4DSpinors}, we define \beq \varphi^{cp_\sigma}_\alpha\ := \ e^{\frac{i\pi}{4} \gamma_5} \, \tilde{\varphi}^{cp_\sigma}_\alpha\ = \ j_\sigma^M \parity_M \, \varphi_\alpha \ . \eeq The second equality is a consequence of the transformation rules \eqref{Redefinition4DParity} and \eqref{RedefinitionInvariance4DConjugation}.
 In terms of the redefined spinors, equation \eqref{DimensionReductionCPDiracEquation} then takes the final form

-This is the main result of this section.
+This is the main result in the section.
 It says that the CP-transformed spinors $\varphi^{cp_\sigma}_\alpha$ satisfy equations of motion on $M_4$ very similar to those satisfied by the original $\varphi_\alpha$, i.e. to \eqref{DimensionReductionDiracEquation2}.
-The differences are that the gauge form is now $A^p$, instead of $A$; we have two different signs when $\sigma = 1$; and four types of matrices --- determined by the operators $\rho_{e_a}$, $\tau_{e_a}$, $\sD^K$, and $e_a \cdot$ on the space of internal spinors --- appear complex-conjugated in the new equation.
+The differences are that the gauge form is now $A^p$, instead of $A$; we have different signs when $\sigma = 1$; and four types of matrices --- determined by the operators $\rho_{e_a}$, $\tau_{e_a}$, $\sD^K$, and $e_a \cdot$ on the space of internal spinors --- appear complex-conjugated in the new equation.